satellite-image-deep-learning/techniques/README.md

 ### Google Colab
 * Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time.
 Note that the GPU may be shared with other users, so if you aren't getting good performance try reloading.
 * Also a pro tier for $10 a month -> https://colab.research.google.com/signup
-* Tensorflow  pytorch can be installed
+* Tensorflow, pytorch & fast.ai available but you may need to update them

 ### Kaggle - also Google!
 * Free to use
 * GPU Kernels - may run for 1 hour
-* Tensorflow, pytorch & fast.ai available
+* Tensorflow, pytorch & fast.ai available but you may need to update them
 * Advantage that many datasets are already available

 # Production
-For an overview on serving deepl learning models checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud).
+For an overview on serving deep learning models checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud).

 ### Rest API on dedicated server
 A conceptually simple approach to serving up deep learning model inference code is to wrap it in a rest API.
 That can be implemented in python (flask or FastAPI), and hosted on a dedicated server e.g. EC2 instance